maxploter/wise-voice-payments/README.md

 3. Speak your invoice details (e.g., "Send 500 euros to John Smith, reference: March rent")
 4. Click stop when finished
 5. Review the transcript
-6. Download the PDF or upload directly to Wise
+6. Download the PDF or click "Go to Upload Page" to navigate to `wise.com/send#/contact-beta/upload`

 ## Installation